Sustainable and responsible investing: how you can make a difference

 Know what you are investing in

-The sustainable funds that ING offer strive to invest in companies and organisations pursuing sustainable development:
+The sustainable and responsible funds that ING offer strive to invest in companies and organisations pursuing sustainable development:

 - With respect for the environment (for example: water management, management of greenhouse gas emission, a green purchasing policy);

 - With respect for society (for example: good working conditions, a focus on customer satisfaction);

 - And with proper corporate governance within the company itself (for example: measures countering corruption, tax evasion and bribery, a responsible remuneration policy).